Breaking: Donald Trump Still Appears To Be A Criminal

 December 2019: Donald Trump paid $2 million and was forced by New York’s attorney general to shut down the Donald J. Trump Foundation in a civil settlement for illegally misusing charitable donations for political and personal purposes.

-January 2023: The Trump Organization, Donald Trump’s business operation, was fined $1.6 million, the maximum penalty, by a New York state court after the company was convicted by a jury of 17 criminal felonies, including tax fraud and falsifying business records.
+January 2023: The Trump Organization, Donald Trump’s business operation, was fined $1.6 million, the maximum penalty, by a New York state court after the company was convicted by a jury of 17 criminal felonies, including tax fraud and falsifying business records, resulting from the scheme to provide senior company executives with apartments, car leases, and money for personal expenses without declaring taxable income.

-April 2023: Donald J. Trump was indicted by a New York state grand jury in Manhattan on 34 criminal counts of falsifying business records in order to conceal damaging information and unlawful activity from voters in 2016.
+April 2023: Donald J. Trump was indicted by a New York state grand jury in Manhattan on 34 criminal counts of falsifying business records in order to conceal damaging information and unlawful activity, including hush money payments, from voters in 2016.

 May 2023: A New York federal jury in a civil case ordered Donald Trump to pay E. Jean Carroll $5 million for battery and defamation after it found that Trump sexually abused Carroll in a department store dressing room in 1996.